gnigrinis/Google-Clone/README.md

 ## Google Clone

 ### About page
 This page to be a example of use the HTML to estructure a page like google.

-In this project I use HTML and CSS.
+### Used knowledge
+- Html 5
+- CSS 3
+- JavaScript

 ### About creator